-In its fourth year, the Women's Retreat at Stonehill creates a space for students and employees to explore the spiritual dimensions of being women at Stonehill through the lens of the Catholic faith.
+The Women's Retreat at Stonehill creates a space for students and employees to explore the spiritual dimensions of being women at Stonehill through the lens of the Catholic faith.
 The Women's Retreat offers an opportunity for women to come together in a spiritually nourishing environment to discuss women's issues through a holistic experience which engages the essence of being feminine.
 Working closely with the Moore Center for Gender Equity and the club Women's Health and Empowerment Now!
-(WHEN) the Office of Campus Ministry is proud to offer an inclusive and exciting opportunity for women.
+(WHEN!) the Office of Campus Ministry is proud to offer an inclusive and exciting opportunity for women.
 For more information please contact MaryAnne Cappelleri.
-Also, anyone interested in joining the interfaith Women's Spirituality Group, which meets weekly throughout the year to discuss what it means to be a woman of faith at Stonehill, can contact MaryAnne as well.
+The Interfaith Women's Spirituality Group meets biweekly throughout the year to discuss what it means to be a woman of faith at Stonehill, can contact MaryAnne as well.

 Men's Day Away Retreat

-Once a semester, we offer an opportunity for men to get away for a simple day with one another.
+Each Spring, we offer an opportunity for men to get away for a simple day with one another.
 The day consists of an event - hiking, or an obstacle course, or something of the kind - as well as time to be with one another and address some of the biggest questions of our lives that we don't always have the opportunity to address.
 "They must also be a way for men of faith to explore the life of the spirit with one another, lest we should speak least about what means most to us" (CSC Constitutions, #4: Brotherhood).
-The Fall Day Away will be September 12, 2015.
 Keep on the lookout for more information.
-If you have any questions, contact Fr.
-Tim Mouton, CSC.
+If you have any questions, contact Campus Minister for Retreats, Ricky Bevington.